-Methadone hydrochloride is chemically described as (3-heptanone, 6-(dimethylamino)-4,4-diphenyl-, hydrochloride).
+Methadone hydrochloride is chemically described as 6-(dimethylamino)-4,4-diphenyl-3-heptanone hydrochloride.
 Methadone hydrochloride is a white, essentially odorless, bitter-tasting crystalline powder.
-It is very soluble in water, soluble in isopropanol and in chloroform, and practically insoluble in ether and in glycerine.
+It is very soluble in water, soluble in isopropranol and in chloroform, and practically insoluble in ether and in glycerine.
 It is present in methadone hydrochloride tablets for oral suspension as the racemic mixture.
 Methadone hydrochloride has a melting point of 235°C, a pKa of 8.25 in water at 20°C, a solution (1 part per 100) pH between 4.5 and 6.5, a partition coefficient of 117 at pH 7.4 in octanol/water and it has the following structural formula:

-In addition, each METHADOSE™ Dispersible Tablet also contains: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.
+Each METHADOSE™ Dispersible Tablets contains 40 mg of methadone hydrochloride, USP and the following inactive ingredients: dibasic calcium phosphate, microcrystalline cellulose, magnesium stearate, colloidal silicon dioxide, pregelatinized starch, stearic acid.

-Each methadone hydrochloride tablet USP (dispersible, orange flavored) also contains: colloidal silicon dioxide; dibasic calcium phosphate dihydrate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.
+40 mg of methadone hydrochloride, USP and the following inactive ingredients: colloidal silicon dioxide; dibasic calcium phosphate dihydrate; magnesium stearate; microcrystalline cellulose; pregelatinized starch; stearic acid; orange blend: FD&C yellow #6, FD&C yellow #6 lake, and FD&C yellow #5 lake; orange flavor.

 Methadose Disp - Clinical Pharmacology